-John R. Farris serves as iHigh.com's Chief Financial Advisor.
+John R. Farris serves as iHigh.com's Interim Chief Executive Officer.
 He began his career as an economist at the Center for Economics Research at the Research Triangle Institute.
 Mr. Farris continued his professional career as a senior economics consultant with the World Bank and the International Finance Corporation.
 From 2006 - 2007, Mr. Farris served as Secretary of the Finance and Administration Cabinet for the Commonwealth of Kentucky, where he oversaw the collection, investment and distribution of over $8 billion dollars in annual tax revenue.
 Currently, Mr. Farris also serves as a Professor of Economics and Finance at Centre College in Danville, Kentucky.

 Mr. Farris received a full-tuition fellowship to study economics and finance at the Woodrow Wilson School at Princeton University, where he was awarded a Master’s Degree in 1999.
 Before attending Princeton, Mr. Farris studied economics and set-theoretical logic at Centre College from which he graduated, Phi Beta Kappa, attaining a Bachelor of Science degree in Economics and Philosophy in 1995.
 Mr. Farris is also a Series 65 Licensed Registered Investment Advisor.

 David Larson serves as iHigh.com's Chief Financial Officer.
 Prior to joining the iHigh team, Larson was a Director at Commonwealth Economics, a financial and operational consulting firm based in Lexington, KY.
 While at Commonwealth Economics, Larson worked closely with companies and management teams across Kentucky and throughout the surrounding region, advising on capital raising processes and providing in-depth financial guidance and analysis to help build new and improve existing businesses.